 What is a readability score?
 For us, ‘readability is a measure of how easily a reader understands a text.’
 There are plenty more definitions out there but this is what we mean when we say readability.

-Now I am going to outline how to measure and improve readability.
+Now I am going to outline how to measure and improve readability score.

 Flesch-Kincaid Readability Tests